 Let it happen!

-Your baby has been working towards independent movement from the moment he was born.
-And his brain and body know exactly what to do.
-So while there are lots you can do to support his journey, it’s important that you’re a passenger along for the ride, and not sitting in the driving seat!
+Your baby has been working towards independent movement from the moment they were born, and their brain and body know exactly what to do.
+So while there are lots you can do to support your tot's journey, it’s important that you’re a passenger along for the ride, and not sitting in the driving seat!